 “Yet I will gather to him

 Others besides those who are gathered to him.”

 The following list of the Excluded does not include any true followers of Jesus Christ.
 It can include hypocrites.
 This list is about persons who have been “unwilling to be persuaded” to come to Jesus for forgiveness, change, recovery.
-They have refused God’s mercy and grace for a lifetime, until the point in no return.
-The body may die or be killed but the spirit and soul cannot die.
-(Make sure you are not on this list.)
+They have refused God’s mercy and grace for a lifetime, until the point of no return.
+The body may die or be killed, but the spirit and soul cannot die.

 And He, (Jesus) said to me (John), “It is done!
 I am the Alpha and the Omega, the Beginning and the End.
 I will give of the fountain of the water of life freely to him who thirsts.
 He who overcomes shall inherit all things, and I will be his God and he shall be My son.